Mediation Services

 - an inter-municipal development plan or collaborative framework disagreements

-- negotiations or conflicts involving Indigenous communities: First Nations, Metis Settlements, and the Métis Nation of Alberta.
+- negotiations or conflicts involving Indigenous communities: First Nations, Metis Settlements, and Inuit peoples.